fel88/Commander/README.md

 # Commander
 Yet another file commander.

-Containers, tags, extractors and navigation. (**Project progress: 40%**)
+Containers, tags, extractors and navigation.

 **Some features:**
 1. Organize your files into tag groups for quick access
-2. Preview your files (images, videos, music, pdf, djvu, gifs)
+2. Preview your files (images, videos, music, pdf, djvu, gifs, webp)
 3. Monitor disk space consumption with scanner
 4. Url bookmarks with search
 5. Quick access to your favorite applications